Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

 ## Design:

-The Desing of the web is made to ivite visitors to come to get to know the studio, the studio yoga approach and yoga styles, and to book classes and offers.
+The Desing of the website is made to ivite visitors to come to get to know the studio, the studio yoga approach and yoga styles, and to book classes and offers.
-So I tried to do a simple web with lights colors, wich is easy to navigate through and pleasent at the same time, also Include some "motivatonal" pictures of students doing some fancy yoga poses to show what they will be capable to learm if the decide to learm and practice yoga in the studio.
+So I tried to do a simple web with lights colors, wich is easy to navigate through and pleasent at the same time, also Include some "motivational" pictures of practicioners doing some fancy yoga poses to show what they will be capable to learm if they decided to learm and practice yoga in the studio.

 ### Design Brief: